Our history in the making.

 By 1970, the company had outgrown its facility on Pearl Street in Akron.
 Perry’s acquired an 8.5-acre parcel within the Village of Akron and constructed a new storage freezer and distribution facility.
 In 1982, the ribbon was cut on Perry’s new, state-of-the-art production and office facility completing the third and final phase.
 With a manufacturing capacity of 6 million gallons a year, three times greater than the original plant, Perry’s was prepared to exceed the expectations of their growing customers.

-The company’s $9 million in strategic investments in 2007 included new, automated high-speed production lines, equipment, and tanking, as well as a new distribution center.
+The company’s 2007 strategic investments of $9 million included new, automated high-speed production lines, equipment, and tanking, as well as a new distribution center.
 This investment supported Perry’s long-term strategic growth platforms and positions the company for the future.

 For all the modern technology and advances in ice cream production our facility now offers, the Perry family remained true to its founder’s recipe.
 Fresh milk and cream blended with the finest ingredients, manufactured and delivered by skilled people makes the perfect batch of Perry’s ice cream.

-From our commitment to H. Morton’s values and tradition of quality, Perry’s remains an industry leader.
-Our ice creams now reach over 30 countries with the same excellence as the milk once delivered by a horse drawn wagon.
+From our commitment to H. Morton’s values and tradition of quality, Perry’s remains an industry leader, supplying great-tasting ice cream to over 30 countries.